 Other common adverse effects such as shortness of breath and cough can mirror symptoms of lung cancer or pleural mesothelioma.

-Most patients do not experience all of the common side effects, and almost all are reversible and will disappear after treatment is complete.
+Most patients do not experience all of the common side effects, and almost all are reversible and will regress after treatment is complete.

 Researchers around the world are studying Opdivo — as a single therapy and in combination with other drugs — to treat mesothelioma.